 Assets include things like bank accounts, cash, certificates of deposit (CDs), stocks and bonds.
 More information on SNAP eligibility and resource limits.

 Do coronavirus stimulus checks count as income when determining SNAP eligibility?

 No. The coronavirus stimulus checks (also known as Economic Impact Payments) are actually refundable tax credits and do not count as income.

 For more information on Economic Impact Payments, visit the IRS at www.irs.gov/coronavirus/economic-impact-payments.

 If I receive unemployment benefits, will that make me ineligible for SNAP?

 Maybe.
 It depends on how much you receive and your household size.

-While the USDA allows certain disaster unemployment assistance to be excluded from income for SNAP purposes, the agency has advised states that pandemic unemployment payments authorized under the CARES Act do not meet the same criteria and must be counted as income when calculating SNAP eligibility.
+While the USDA allows certain disaster unemployment assistance to be excluded from income for SNAP purposes, the 1st round of federal pandemic unemployment benefits ($600 weekly) authorized under the CARES Act were required to be counted as income when calculating SNAP eligibility.

-For more information about what income and resources are counted in determining SNAP eligibility, and to see maximum income levels by household size, visit www.dcfs.la.gov/page/snap-eligibility.
+You can also find the income limits for eligibility here.
+For more information about what income and resources are counted in determining SNAP eligibility, and to see maximum income levels by household size, visit www.dcfs.la.gov/page/snap-eligibility

 What documents do you need to process my SNAP application?
 How can I send them?